 Finally, about three hours later, the mayor relented.

 "We would not want a cloud to hang over the race or its participants, and so we have decided to cancel it," Bloomberg said in a statement.
-"We cannot allow a controversy over an athletic event -- even one as meaningful as this

 City and race officials considered several alternatives: a modified course, postponement or an elite runners-only race.
 But they decided cancellation was the best option.